 Skip to main content

 Colorado’s climate, like that of the rest of the planet, is undergoing significant change.
-Specifically, our state has experienced increasingly warmer temperatures in recent decades, as compared to longer-term averages.
+Our state has experienced increasingly warmer temperatures in recent decades, as compared to longer-term averages.
 As a result, changes to forest environments already are occurring.
-What do these changes mean for Colorado forests, and for forest landowners?
+What do these changes mean for Colorado forests and for communities?

 Forests in a Changing Climate News